-There can be others, but what may be of most help to people, regardless of their depression education levels, is that they should trust their instincts.
+There can be others, but what may be of most help to people, regardless of their depression education or awareness levels, is that they should trust their instincts.
 For instance, if you suspect a loved one is suffering, take additional steps to find out what may be wrong.

 5. Helping Someone Who May Be Suffering from Depression

-Finally, no level of depression education is complete without offering some information on how to help someone who may be suffering.
+Finally, no level of depression education or awareness is complete without offering some information on how to help someone who may be suffering.
 It’s going to be very difficult to start the conversation, but below are a few examples of how to do that with a loved one about whom you’re concerned: